 - In Space: Above and Beyond a number of the Silicates were originally programmed for this - Felicity OH anyone?

-- Several Outer Limits episodes explored the inherent problems with sexbots, though some of them were created for non-sexual purposes but just happened to be "fully functional."
+- Several The Outer Limits (1995) episodes explored the inherent problems with sexbots, though some of them were created for non-sexual purposes but just happened to be "fully functional."

 - An episode of Hot Set challenged the contestants to construct a futuristic bordello in which three sexbots would perform an erotic dance.